fullwoodenshovel/matrix-visualiser/README.md

 # Overview
-This is a project to visualise matrix transformations, such as multiplication, inversing, scaling, addition, determinant, dot product and more.
+This is a project to visualise and evaluate matrix transformations / expressions involving 2x2 matricies, 2D vectors, and floats, such as multiplication, inversing, scaling, addition, determinant, dot product and more.

 # Full list of features
 ## Functions